TadesseDev/Space-Travelers/README.md

 # Space Travelers' Hub

-> This is In this task, we work with the real live data from the SpaceX API.
+> In this task, we work with the real live data from the SpaceX API.
 We build a web application for a company that provides commercial and scientific space travel services.
 The application will allow users to book rockets and join selected space missions.

 ## Built With